- Home

 Loch Ness, Glencoe & the Highlands Day Tour

 This award-winning small group full-day tour begins in Edinburgh City and heads north to the Highlands.
 Your tour passes through magnificent Glencoe, scene of the clan massacre of the MacDonalds by the Campbells in 1692, and on through Fort William, the beginning of the “Great Glen” and the Caledonian Canal, which you follow up to Fort Augustus, nestling on the banks of Loch Ness.
-Here you can enjoy your lunch, a boat trip (Easter to December - subject to availability) or take a wander along the lochside with spectacular views of the loch.
+Here you can enjoy your lunch, a boat trip (subject to availability) or take a wander along the lochside with spectacular views of the loch.
 From here you return south to Edinburgh via “Monarch of the Glen” country, stopping in the delightful Pitlochry on the way.

-Glencoe, Scotland
+Glencoe, Highlands

 On The Map: Glencoe runs east-west along the route of the main A82 road.
 Fort William is a mere 16 miles to the north, while Glasgow is 90 miles to the south